NikaOrl/Misha-s-Project/README.md

 <p>All the available commands you can find below the text.</p>

 <pre>
-Command		Bot's answer
+Command		 Bot's answer    Effect
 </hr>
 /hello		 'Hi!'
-/token		Bot's token
-/clock		'tick', shows the message every minute (60000 msec) /stop		'Ok', stops ticking
+None
+/follow		 'Done'          Bot starts sending you all the messages he gets /unfollow  'Ok'            Bot stops sending you the messages
 </pre>